medialab/xan/docs/blog/csv_base_jumping.md

 With some creativity, you will surely find a way to leverage this novel knowledge.

-Here are three ways [`xan`](https://github.com/medialab/xan/) uses a wingsuit to perform over-engineered CSV-adjacent prowesses:
+Here are four ways [`xan`](https://github.com/medialab/xan/) uses a wingsuit to perform over-engineered CSV-adjacent prowesses:

 ### Constant time CSV file segmentation

 Being able to jump randomly through a CSV file means you are also able to segment it into chunks of comparable size.
-You can even do so very fast because you won't need to scan the whole file to find safe splitting points in order to avoid cutting rows haphazardly.
+You can even do so very fast because you won't need to scan the whole file to find safe splitting points and won't cut rows haphazardly.

 For instance, given a CSV file of `11307311996` bytes (~11GB), you can create 4 evenly-sized file segments with simple arithmetic, giving us those 4 `[start, end)` byte ranges: